KirillSerogodsky/HP-ProBook-430-440-450-G6-Hackintosh/README.md

 - Possibly need change layout-id in boot-args

 ## IMPORTANT
-Make sure to add SMBIOS of MacBook Pro 15.2 in config.plis.
+Make sure to add SMBIOS of MacBook Pro 15.2 and serial number in config.plis.

 ## Known issues:
 - BIOS RTC error after sleep and reboot